New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Introduction

-The Public Oversight Board (BMP) has adopted a new regulation on quality control in statutory audits, replacing the existing 2018 regulation.
-This new regulation (Decision No. 44, dated September 30, 2025 establishes the new procedures and the way of operating the quality assurance system for statutory auditors and audit firms in Albania.
-The changes aim to strengthen audit quality, increase transparency, and better protect the public interest through higher professional standards.
+The Public Oversight Board (POB) has approved a new regulation for quality control in statutory auditing, which replaces the existing regulation from 2018.
+This new regulation (Decision No. 44, dated September 30, 2025 covers the main requirements of the Public Oversight Board audit regulations 2025 and defines new procedures and the functioning of the quality assurance system for legal auditors (statutory auditors) and audit firms in Albania.
+The changes aim to strengthen the quality of audits, increase transparency, and better protect the public interest through higher professional standards.

-In this blog, we explain what's happening with this new regulation, what fundamentally changes compared to the previous framework, and why these changes were made.
-The information is presented in an accessible way for both the public and clients (businesses subject to statutory audit), as well as serving as a practical guide for statutory auditors and other professionals in the field.
+In this blog, we explain what is happening with this new regulation, what the fundamental changes are compared to the previous framework, and why these changes have been made.
+The information is presented in an understandable way for both the public and clients (businesses subject to statutory audits), as well as a practical guide for statutory auditors and other professionals in the field.

 Why was the new regulation approved?